University of Windsor/Western University

 About the Program

-This is what our European Union Study Abroad Program aims to achieve: an understanding and an appreciation of the texture of EU politics and the context within which this remarkable if occasionally troubled enterprise in integration is unfolding.
+This is what our European Union Study Abroad Program aims to achieve: an understanding and an appreciation of the texture of EU politics and the context within which this remarkable if occasionally troubled enterprise in integration--now in its second half-century--continues to evolve.
 Of course this understanding cannot be achieved in mere weeks!
 But it is a beginning.
-And for those of you who wish to take the next step, building on what you have learned about European politics and the challenges facing the EU, this EU Study Abroad Program should help take you to this next level of understanding.
+And for those of you who wish to take the next step, building on what you have learned about European politics and the challenges facing the EU, this EU Study Abroad Program should help take you to this next level in your studies or along your career path.

 This is not a classroom-based course.
-The itinerary, which will be available by the end of March 2020, will include about 40 hours of meetings with officials of all the major EU institutions and NATO, the Canadian, US, Russian, UK, Chinese and Turkish country missions to the EU, and spokespersons for many NGOs, including International Crisis Group, Human Rights Watch, Transparency International and Payoke, as well as media persons.
+The itinerary, which will be available by the end of March 2022, will include about 40 hours of meetings with officials of all the major EU institutions and NATO, the Canadian, US, Russian, UK, Chinese and Turkish country missions to the EU, and spokespersons for many NGOs, including International Crisis Group, Human Rights Watch, the World Wildlife Fund and Payoke, as well as media persons.
 Cultural activities are included, including a day trip to Bruges, where we will also have a meeting at the College of Europe, and Paris, which is a jam-packed cultural day.
 A breakdown of estimated costs is available here.

 Students will stay at the Irish College (www.leuveninstitute.eu) in Leuven, home of the Katholieke Universiteit Leuven.
 KUL is one of Europe’s great universities, founded in 1425.
 Although its past reputation was based mainly on philosophy and theology, in recent decades KUL also has been known for work in such fields as international law, political science and sociology, engineering and medicine.
 It has been a magnet for scholars and students since the days of Erasmus and is today, in fact, a member of the Erasmus network that enables European students to take courses toward their degrees at major universities across Europe.